gokulpulikkal/BeRealClone/README.md

 - **Comments**: Users can comment on posts to interact with other users.
 - **Likes**: Users can like posts to show appreciation for the content.
 - **Notifications**: Users receive notifications to remind them to post something
+- **User Location**: The app uses user location to attach metadata to photos, allowing users to share their location along with their posts.

 ## Tech Stack